 Overview

 Team up with The Industrial Commons to highlight our ecosystem partner Material Return (MR), a platform for textile sustainability, based in Morganton, NC.
-After site visits to MR, interviews, and a period of research, the artist will develop a series of five, fiber-based works of art to display in the MR facility.
-The resident will also demonstrate their technics and share their process with k-8th grade students through the TOSS afterschool, and school workshops.
-The work will be exhibited in our end-of-year event, Dec 5th, and then permanently gifted and displayed at The Industrial Commons.
+After an orientation, site visits to MR, and a period of research, the artist will develop a series of three, fiber-based works of art to display at The Industrial Commons (Hopewell Campus or the Innovation Campus).
+The resident will also demonstrate their technics and share their process through one student workshop and two community workshops.
+The work will be exhibited in an end-of-term event and then permanently gifted and displayed at The Industrial Commons.

 Circularity here is not just about environmental sustainability.
 It’s about systems change rooted in participation and possibility for people and the planet.
 It offers a compelling counter to rural brain drain by showing that meaningful, creative careers can grow right here.